SMT-Pod/smt-pod/_site/index.md

 </div>

 <div class="announce">
 <strong>Season 4</strong> is currently under production.
-SMT-Pod is music to be used in Season 4 - please see the <a href="music/callformusic">call for music</a>!
+Check back in April 2025 for Season 4 launch!
 </div>

 _SMT-Pod_ is a [Open Collaborative Peer-Reviewed](../submit/OCPR) and creative venue for timely conversations about music theory.
 Audio-only podcasts offer a unique—though non-traditional—way of engaging with music, analysis, and contemporary issues in the field.
 As opposed to the heavy, jargon-laden publications we are used to working through at our desks, _SMT-Pod_ publications are easy to listen to and think about in the car, on your run, or while grading..
 [Read more about _SMT-Pod_ here.](about)